Do you want to enable Imagick on your WordPress website?

 Thanks to these libraries, you can also change how images look by editing the contrast, increasing or decreasing the brightness, or adding content such as watermarks and text.

 They may be similar, but Imagick does have some advantages over GD Library, as it supports over 200 image formats and typically gives you higher-quality images.
-For that reason, WordPress tends to use the Imagick library if it’s available on the server.
+For that reason, WordPress tends to use the Imagick library if it’s available on the web hosting server.

 Why You Should Customize Imagick on Your WordPress Website